 Financial and business concerns should be directed to the Accounts Receivable Clerk.

-While we strive to ensure that all staff work in an ethical, compassionate and caring manner, you may have a concern about an employee you wish to address.
-Please direct concerns to the employee’s supervisor.
+If you have a concern about an employee, please direct concerns to the employee’s supervisor.
 If you are not sure who the employee’s supervisor is, please contact the Social Worker for assistance.

 Don’t use baby talk.
 Speak respectfully.